sjirianda/sjirianda.github.io/index.md

 ### Overview:

 <p style="text-indent: 55px;">
 My code review video walks through each of my three artifacts, highlighting existing functionality, areas for improvement, and planned enhancements.
 I demonstrate professional-quality communication while analyzing structure, efficiency, testing, and security.
-The review covers my Android Weight Tracker App (software design and engineering), the Binary Search Tree enhancement (algorithms and data structures), and the MongoDB + Flask + Dash project (databases).
+The review covers my Android Weight Tracker App (software design and engineering), the Binary Search Tree enhancement (algorithms and data structures), and the MongoDB + Flask project (databases).
 </p>

 - **Existing functionality:** Overview of features and limitations in each original artifact.